babel/broccoli-babel-transpiler/README.md

 You can find [options](https://babeljs.io/docs/usage/options) at babel's github repo.

+### Examples

+You'll find three example projects using this plugin in the repository [broccoli-babel-examples](https://github.com/givanse/broccoli-babel-examples).
+Each one of them builds on top of the previous example so you can progess from bare minimum to serious development.

 ## About source map

 Currently this plugin only supports inline source map.
 If you need